-The investment in the remaining Portfolio Companies where exits have been contracted, have been valued using the net present value of the estimated cash flows based on the definitive legal documentation entered into for exit from these investments, and adjusted for any other relevant factors.
+The investment in the remaining two Portfolio Companies where exits have been contracted (which in the case of KPRE, negotiation for exit had commenced during the year, although the contract was signed post year end, refer to note 15) have been valued using the net present value of the estimated cash flows based on the definitive legal documentation entered into for exit from these investments, and adjusted for any other relevant factors.

-As at 31 March 2017, the investments made by the Company through K2 and its underlying companies are predominantly in residential developments and in the form of receivables from fully or phased exits.
+As at 31 March 2018, the investments made by the Company through K2 and its underlying companies are predominantly in residential developments and in the form of receivables from full or phased exits.
+The three significant inputs used in the fair value of contracted exits are as follows: